Here are some pointers on utilities - how to make sure you are paying the right amount, saving money and avoiding future problems.

 Energy efficiency

-This website will give you some tips on how you can potentially reduce your overall energy consumption, leading to lower and more manageable bills.
+These two websites here and here will give you some tips on how you can potentially reduce your overall energy consumption, leading to lower and?more manageable bills.
 For tips on keeping warm in Winter, have a look at our ‘Warm, Healthy & Affordable‘ blog post.

 Beware of condensation

 As a consequence of keeping windows shut and not using heating as much due to spiralling costs, beware of condensation problems developing in your home.
 If water generated through drying clothes on radiators, cooking or breathing builds up in your home and has nowhere to go, this will inevitably lead to problems with mould inside the property.
-Speak to your landlord if you have no extractor fan in the kitchen and bathroom and have a look at this guide from the energy savings trust on steps you can take to prevent and minimise this happening.
+If you do not have an extractor fan in the kitchen and the bathroom of the property you should speak to your landlord and ask them to install one in each of these rooms.
+We’d also recommend that you check out at this?guide?from the Energy Saving Trust on steps you can take to prevent and minimise mould forming.???

 Consider switching supplier